-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Rent.com.au Limited as at 30 June 2019 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Rent.com.au Limited as at 30 June 2020 and the results of all subsidiaries for the year then ended.
+Rent.com.au Limited and its subsidiaries together are referred to in these financial statements as the "Group".